What is the true value of working with a Fiduciary Financial Planner?

 Time to face facts: You can’t control what the stock market does day to day or even year over year.
 But what you can control as an investor are your financial attitude and behavior.
 One simple way to improve your fiscal behavior, is to work with a qualified fiduciary financial planner.
 With improved fiscal behavior an investor is less likely to make the types of mistakes many people make that can sabotage their financial success.

 Why is this?
 Well, basically it’s because a lot of the smartest choices may feel counter intuitive to an inexperienced or uninformed investor.
 A good fiduciary financial advisor on the other hand, has been around the block a few times and is able to play the long game without getting his or head turned by returns that seem (and are) too good to be true.
-A prime example of this is many people feel that regularly beating the market is necessary to reach their financial goals when, in fact, those of us in the investment business know that this isn’t necessarily true.
+A prime example of this is many people feel that regularly beating the market is necessary to reach their financial goals.
+In fact, those of us in the indedpendent fiduciary investment business know that this isn’t necessarily true.